 With all the precautions, little we realized we were in for much bigger disasters to come.
 And we did not expect one when we just took Jasmine for x-rays.

-Her episodes of panting, pacing, and general distress were becoming worse and more frequent.
-Having considered and ruled out many options, it was decided to x-ray her heart and lungs to see whether the problem was there after all.
-What didn’t occur to us that she would come so close to not coming back home to us from that.
+Her episodes of panting, pacing, and general distress became worse and more frequent.
+Finally, having considered and ruled out many options, it was decided to x-ray her heart and lungs to see whether the problem was there after all.
+What didn’t occur to us was that she would come so close to not coming back home to us from that.

 As Jasmine was coming from her anesthesia, she seemed in pain.
 This can happen from the manipulation needed to get the right images.
-It was only logical that her vet gave her a shot of pain med to get her comfortable.
-It was the pain med, Buprenorphine, that triggered her hyperthermia.
+It was only logical that her vet gave her a pain med shot to get her comfortable.
+Unfortunately, the pain med, Buprenorphine, triggered her hyperthermia.
 Her temperature spiked.
 There is an antidote which they gave her to reverse it.
 It took quite a while to get her temperature back to normal.

 That day we almost killed our dog.

 Technically we didn’t do it, but we brought her in for the x-rays.
 And everything else happened from there.
-Jasmine was in very bad shape.
+Jasmine was in terrible shape.
 Once stabilized enough, it was decided that she’d go home where she’d be happier and more comfortable.
-She looked terrible, barely able to walk at all.
-Could only get up with help and needed support while walking otherwise she kept stumbling and falling.
+She looked awful, barely able to walk at all.
+She could only get up with help and needed support while walking; otherwise, she kept stumbling and falling.